Organization

 What splitting preserves

-Splitting only changes which pages end up in which file โ it does not touch the pages themselves.
-Each output file copies its pages exactly as they appeared in the source: embedded fonts, images, vector graphics, annotations, and form fields all carry over unchanged.
+Splitting only changes which pages end up in which file.
+It does not touch the pages themselves.
+Each output file copies its pages exactly as they appeared in the source, so embedded fonts, images, vector graphics, annotations, and form fields all carry over unchanged.

 Common reasons to split a PDF